dallinmason/stat386-projects/_posts/2022-10-18-Data-Scraping.md

 <img src="https://raw.githubusercontent.com/dallinmason/stat386-projects/main/assets/images/License.jpg" alt="" style="width:250px;"/>

 First off it is important to understand a little bit about the climate of Utah.
 Utah is a state that always claims to have the greatest snow on Earth.
 It proudly bears all 4 seasons and the almost the majority of the year is spent during the winter months it being part of the Rocky Mountain region of the United States.
+Summers generally don't rise about 102 °F during their hottest parts and winter temperatures generally never dip below 0 °F.

 ## Objective